UCSD-E4E/PyHa/PyHa/birdnet_lite/README.md

 Note: Please make sure to provide lat, lon, and week.
 BirdNET will work without these values, but the results might be less reliable.

-The results of the anlysis will be stored in a result file in CSV format.
+The results of the analysis will be stored in a result file in CSV format.
 All confidence values are raw prediction scores and should be post-processed to eliminate occasional false-positive results.

 # Contact us